You’ve defined a workflow. Now you need to run it. Output gives you two execution modes:Documentation Index

 Getting Results

-Once a workflow completes, retrieve its output with output workflow result:
+Once a workflow completes, retrieve its output withoutput workflow result:

-Use --format json for the full structured response including status, output, and error fields.
+--format json for the full structured response including status, output, and error fields.

 Debugging Execution

-When something goes wrong — or you just want to understand what happened — use output workflow debug to see the execution trace:
+When something goes wrong — or you just want to understand what happened — useoutput workflow debug to see the execution trace:

-The text format truncates long values for readability.
-Use --format json to get the full untruncated trace — this is especially useful when you need to see complete LLM inputs and outputs:
+--format json to get the full untruncated trace — this is especially useful when you need to see complete LLM inputs and outputs:

 Stopping Workflows

-output workflow terminate <workflowId> — Immediate kill.
+If you need to cancel a running workflow:output workflow stop <workflowId>— Graceful cancellation.
+The workflow has a chance to clean up.output workflow terminate <workflowId>— Immediate kill.
 Use for stuck workflows or cleanup after branch switches.

 Quick Reference